 Address: 3 Paraskevopoulou Street (junction with Spartis Street).

-In April 1943, 149 Jewish pupils of the 1st boy’s high school of Thessaloniki were expelled, to be soon, most of them, deported with their families to Auschwitz where two only returned.
+In April 1943, 149 Jewish pupils of the 1st Boy High School of Thessaloniki were expelled.
+Not long after that, most of them were deported with their families to Auschwitz where two only returned.
 Four more escaped death by hiding in Thessaloniki.
-In their memory, memorial cobblestones were placed in 2017, in front of their school at 3 Queen Olga ave.
+In their memory, memorial cobblestones were placed in 2017, in front of their school at 3 Queen Olga Ave.

 Villa Modiano was built in 1905-6 by the architect Eli Modiano for the rich Jewish banker Yako Modiano, son of Saul Modiano.
 The house, one more specimen of the eclectic style, stands out for its trapezoidal roof, the covered balconies, and the Art Nouveau elements that reveal the French influence on the architect who had recently completed his studies in Paris.

 The Modiano family did not use the house for a long time.
 Soon after the incorporation of the city in Greece, in 1912, it was bought by the municipality and ceded to the royal family.
 It was used as the residence of the Governor of Macedonia and later (1947) it housed the Military Medical School and in 1960 a Theological School.
 Since 1970 it has housed the Folklife and Ethnological Museum of Macedonia-Thrace, which is open to the public with occasional and permanent exhibitions.
 The building has undergone various restorations, from 1970 to 1972, in 1995-2000, and the last one in 2008.

 Address: Leof.
 Vasilissis Olgas 3-5, Thessaloniki 546 40